SimpleDataLabsInc/prophecy-docs/docs/SQL/development/visual-editor/variant-schema.md

 In some cases, a path within a variant may hold different value types across rows.
 For instance, consider a Dataset where each row’s value key contains different data types, such as integer, object, and boolean.

 Prophecy supports this scenario by presenting each detected data type for a given key, array, or object as a separate item in the column selector.
-When you add one of those columns to the expression, instead of explicit casting we use the `as_*` function, which returns `null` if the cast is not possible.
+When you add one of those columns to the expression, we use explicit casting, which may error out if the cast is not possible.
+You can change this behavior by using `TRY_CAST`, which returns `null` if the cast is not possible.